“Hidden” Westerville BMX Track to Host Regional and State Races

 Construction of the track began in August 2021, utilizing a 100-person, all volunteer crew working well over 500 hours to finish the course.
 After only two months of diligent work, the track welcomed its first riders and started scheduling events.
 “That’s something that doesn’t usually happen,” Buehrer told me.
 “More often than not, courses that take on large scale events and daily use alike don’t just happen in under a year.”
 Buehrer credits the successful construction of the track to USA BMX and many diligent, hard-working volunteers.

-Westerville BMX hosts weekly races and training sessions and will soon be hosting major events.
-But the invitation to race is open to all - anyone who can ride a bike or even balance on one can race.
-And races are organized by skill levels and age groups which range from 5 and under, to 51 and over.
+Westerville BMX hosts weekly races and training sessions and also hosts major events.
+The invitation to race is open to all - anyone who can ride a bike or even balance on one can race.
+And races are organized by skill levels and age groups which range from five and under, to 51 and over.
 Within these age groups are three skill levels: Novice, Intermediate and Expert.
 All riders start as novices and work up to the more advanced levels by winning races.

 “What makes BMX unique compared to other seasonal sports is your ability to join whenever,” Buehrer says.
 “If you try to join another sport mid-season, chances are you won’t get in or you won’t play.
 In BMX you’re only racing to be better than yourself.”